Etsusaburo Shiina: Wartime career

 After returning to Japan in April 1939, Shiina joined the Temporary Material Coordination Bureau of the Ministry of Commerce and Industry, where he was charge of controlling and procuring supplies according to national policy based on the National Mobilization Law.
 He was the director of the department responsible for chemical products.
 The Ministry of Commerce and Industry set up a mining department, a steel department, a chemical department, a machinery department, a textile department and a fuel department in accordance with the wartime requirements.
-In June of the same year, Shiina was promoted to General Manager of the General Affairs Bureau, which managed all of these departments.
-In October of the same year, Kishi returned to the Ministry of Commerce and Industry as undersecretary and with the support of the Japanese military, Shiina was promoted to director of the Ministry of Internal Affairs and Communications.
+In June of the same year, Shiina was promoted to division chief in the General Affairs Bureau, which managed all of these departments.
+In October of the same year, Kishi returned to the Ministry of Commerce and Industry as vice minister and with the support of the Japanese military, Shiina was promoted to chief of the General Affairs Bureau.

-In July 1940, the second Konoe Cabinet was established.
-Kozo Hayashi, Minister of Commerce and Industry, strongly opposed the draft plan of the new economic system, which created a conflict with Kishi.
-Although Kishi was appointed as the deputy secretary at the end of the same year, he came under investigation by the prosecutor's office, under the auspices of the Minister of Interior, Keichiro Hiranuma.
-Shinichi Kojima, who was recommended by Shiina, was appointed as the Vice Minister of Commerce and Industry, and succeeded Kishi.
-In October 1941, when the Tojo Hideki Cabinet was established, Kishi returned as Minister of Commerce and Industry with Shiina as the undersecretary under Kishi.
+In July 1940, the Second Konoe Cabinet was established.
+Ichizō Kobayashi, Minister of Commerce and Industry, strongly opposed the draft plan of the new economic system, which created a conflict with Kishi.
+Kishi was removed as vice minister at the end of the year.
+Arakazu Ojima, who was recommended by Shiina, was appointed as the Vice Minister of Commerce and Industry, and succeeded Kishi.
+In October 1941, when the Tōjō Cabinet was established, Kishi returned as Minister of Commerce and Industry with Shiina as the vice minister under Kishi.

 With the start of the Pacific War, Kishi and Shiina promoted a strict war-controlled economic policy in cooperation with the military, which included conversions of textile factories to weapon factories, and the forced consolidation of many small and medium-sized enterprises for munitions production.
-When the Ministry of Munitions (Japan) was founded in November 1943, Tojo concurrently served as Minister, with Kishi as undersecretary and Shiina as the Director General of Mobilization.
-In July 1944, the Tojo Cabinet was forced to resign; however, Shiina remained in his post.
-In April 1945, with the launch of the Kantarō Suzuki Cabinet, Shiina was promoted to Undersecretary of Munitions.
+When the Ministry of Munitions was founded in November 1943, Hideki Tōjō concurrently served as Minister, with Kishi as vice minister and Shiina as the Director General of Mobilization.
+In July 1944, the Tōjō Cabinet was forced to resign; however, Shiina remained in his post.
+In April 1945, with the launch of the Kantarō Suzuki Cabinet, Shiina was promoted to vice minister of Munitions.
 On 26 August, the same year, after the surrender of Japan, the Ministry of Munitions was abolished and the Ministry of Commerce and Industry was revived.
-Shiina arranged was asked to construct a new organization for the post-war economic reconstruction.
-He retired from position on 12 October of the same year with the resignation of the Hisgashikuni Cabinet.
+Shiina was again made vice minister of Commerce and Industry to construct a new organization for the post-war economic reconstruction.
+He retired from position on 12 October of the same year with the resignation of the Higashikuni Cabinet.
 Shiina was interrogated eight times by the American occupation authorities, but was not arrested.
-He was, however, purged from public office in November 1947.
+He was however, purged from public office in November 1947.